What is our stance?

 We will be starting a SIDE-Board (Sustainability, Inclusivity, Diversity and Ethics) from this month.
 This will be an advisory panel (paid positions) made up of individuals who are able to authentically and openly discuss topics regarding race, inclusivity, diversity, ethics and sustainability with an intersectional lense.
 We would like to work with the panel on a monthly basis long term to discuss important topics and our initiatives to ensure all voices are heard.

-3. Champion and invest in BAME creatives and businesses
+3. Champion and invest in creatives and businesses owned by People of Colour

-We will continue to create campaigns with BAME freelancers, creators as well as invest in partnerships with black-owned brands and businesses.
+We will continue to create campaigns and invest in partnerships with freelancers who are Black and non-Black People of Colour.

 4. Use our voice and provide our platform